museadmin/api-rate-limiter/README.md

 This is becoming more and more of an issue as consumers realise the necessity of scanning their cloud platforms.

+## NOTE!

+Apologies for the lack of images if you are viewing this on PyPi.
+For some reason PyPi insist on changing the URLs to https://warehouse-test-camo.cmh1.psfhosted.org/.....
+I've no idea why.
+You can read this README correctly on the home project on GitHub.

 ## History

 I started looking into this issue when scanning my own client's platform